 - 1. What steps have been taken to integrate emergency psychiatric, substance use, and physical healthcare services?
 Who did the LMHA/LBHA collaborate with in these efforts? - TTBH's MCOT assesses for psychiatric, substance use, and physical healthcare needs.
 These identified needs are addressed through resolving the crisis via appropriate targeted services and referring to ongoing care. - TTBH's Substance Use Disorder serves are co-located within all four (4) TTBHs behave allowing access to individuals in need of treatment.
 Individuals seeking behavioral health or primary care services and who have an identified substance use disorder will undergo screening through the Outreach Screening Assessment and Referrals (OSAR) program.
 Depending on the outcome of this screening individuals will then be referred to the SUDs department for outpatient individual and group counseling services. - TTBH's Integrated Primary Care services are co-located within all four (4) TTBHs behavioral health outpatient clinics allowing access to individuals in need of preventative, chronic, and medical care who would otherwise go unserved due to barriers such as provider resource limitations, stigma, and lack of transportation.
-Medical clearances can also be conducted on site at the Primary Care Clinics during business hours, during psychiatric emergencies. - 2.
-What are the plans for the next two years to further coordinate and integrate these services? - TTBH long term plans are to further expand and enhance COPSD services, and substance use outreach, screening, assessment, and referrals (OSAR) and outpatient services.
+Medical clearances can also be conducted on site at the Primary Care Clinics during business hours, during psychiatric emergencies. - TTBH expanded care coordination services to continue to integrate mental health, primary care, and substance use services through a grant provided by SAMHSA. - 2.
+What are the plans for the next two years to further coordinate and integrate these services?

+- TTBH long term plans are to further expand and enhance COPSD services, and substance use outreach, screening, assessment, and referrals (OSAR) and outpatient services. - TTBH is working to secure funding to continue to provide care coordination.